nahumsa/brewery-data-lake/README.md

 'proprietor', 'closed', 'nano'`.
 - `website_url` must be a properly formatted URL, which starts with `http://`, or null.
 - `id` must be unique for all values.

+#### Aggregating data and loading to the Gold layer

+In order to create an aggregated view with the quantity of breweries per type and location we again use DuckDB for the compute engine and save the aggregated view as a parquet file making it easy to use it.
+It was chosen not to partition the data since it is small and small partitions make the read slower.